ArchivesNationalesFR/Sparnatural_prototype_data/README.md

 The RDF data of this repository are those published in the Sparnatural prototype of the Archives nationales of France ([https://sparna-git.github.io/sparnatural-demonstrateur-an/index.html](https://sparna-git.github.io/sparnatural-demonstrateur-an/index.html)).
 In this website, the documentation, which is available in French and in English  ([https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html](https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html)), explains the objectives of the project, presents the source data selected, the data graph production process, the current content of the knowledge graph obtained, and the outcomes of the project.

+Scope and content: the graph describes the archives of 40 notarial offices (out of 122 offices) in Paris, produced and preserved continuously since the end of the 15th to the beginning of the 20th century, and kept by the Archives nationales of France.
+More information about this record set which is about 9 linear km: [https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html#metadata](https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html#metadata).

 Format of the data: RDF/XML

 Number of triples: 57,9 million, including about 37 million inferred (in a GraphDB Free repository that has been configured using RDFS-Plus Optimized inference rules)

-Main vocabularies and ontologies used:  (RiC-O)](https://www.ica.org/standards/RiC/ontology) (the last official version, v 0.2 dated February 2021) and  [SKOS](https://www.w3.org/2004/02/skos/).
+Main vocabularies and ontologies used:  [RiC-O](https://www.ica.org/standards/RiC/ontology) (the last official version, v 0.2 dated February 2021) and  [SKOS](https://www.w3.org/2004/02/skos/).

 More information: [https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html#stats](https://sparna-git.github.io/sparnatural-demonstrateur-an/presentation-en.html#stats)